 A critical aspect to building the right culture is addressing unconscious bias in the workplace, which is an area where we continue to invest and focus.
 We developed and launched a training that enables participants to understand the business case for an inclusive work environment, recognize unconscious bias and take actions to improve on-the-job decision making to support Citi's culture of leaderships, ethics and inclusion.

 Citi proudly embraces a culture of flexible work.
 We strongly believe that providing flexibility in how, when and where our employees work allows all of us to realize personal and business objectives while continuing to have meaningful work and career opportunities.

 Citi Employee Networks are our internal employee resource groups initiated and led by employees.
 They are aligned to our 10 Affinities and offer professional development, mentoring, networking and community engagement opportunities to members and colleagues.
 Consistent with our inclusive culture, all Employee Network chapters are open to all Citi employees, whether or not they identify with a particular community.
 Our Employee Network Program now has 150+ chapters in 65+ locations across 38 countries, with 16,000 members.

-In our global Risk group, we have a 12-month program designed to strengthen the pipeline of women for leadership roles.
-Under the guidance of a sponsoring member of the Risk Management Executive Committee, Women in Risk participants identify career goals, implement a customized career developing plan and expand visibility through networking opportunities.
-Since inception, more than half of the participants have taken on new or expanded roles within the firm.
+In our global Risk group, we have a 12 month program designed to strength the pipeline of women for leadership roles.
+Women in Risk participants identify career goals, implement a customized career developing plan and expand visibility through networking opportunities.